/product/models.py

 Otherwise, you will get the error django.db.utils.IntegrityError: NOT NULL constraint failed:...

-and run migrate this file.
+Then run migrate on this file.

 3. SAME FIELD AND DIFFERENT TYPE.

-I got my user model here
+I have my user model here

 from django.contrib.auth.models import AbstractUser